 When I first started out blogging, I thought the main struggle would be constantly creating content.
 I’ve seen a lot of content creators address this issue (not surprising).
 It could be because I’m still a newbie at blogging but it hasn’t been a problem so far.
-I still have many ideas that I can’t keep to write about.
+I still have many blog post ideas.
 I even have half-written blog posts that I still need to work on.
 Rather, this post focuses on unexpected difficulties while working on a blog.
 I want to especially share this with those who wish to start a blog or newbie bloggers like me.

 The first struggle is feeling demotivated.
 It has its ebb and flows.
 I can never predict when it will happen.
 This past month or so, I hardly worked on my blog.
 My blog didn’t go anywhere after three months of consistent effort.
 I didn’t think my blog was going to take off overnight but I expected some progress.
 It was hard to keep going after putting in hundreds of hours of hard work and haven’t moved an inch from the start line.
 When you see something successful, you don’t tend to focus on how much work it takes behind the scenes.
 You see it when it has been refined a thousand times and at its best.
 I didn’t spend a lot of time thinking about how much work a blog would take.
 My naive mind thought that if I love it enough, it would be easy.